ostcar/kingfisher/README.md

 Run:

-    roc run build.roc
+    roc build.roc

-to build the platform for linux, windows.
+to build the platform for linux and mac.

 Afterwards, the example can be run with: